 Figure 4.
-Distributions of the June-July-August mean temperature anomalies (relative to 1961-1990) averaged over a Northern European region that encompasses France (10W-20E, 40-60N - as shown in Figure 1) including (red lines) and excluding (green lines) the influence of anthropogenic forcings.
+Distributions of the June-July-August mean temperature anomalies (relative to 1961-1990) averaged over a Southern European region that encompasses Italy (9W-20E, 35-50N - as shown in Figure 1) including (red lines) and excluding (green lines) the influence of anthropogenic forcings.
 The distributions describe the seasonal mean temperatures expected in recent years (2000-2009) and are based on analyses with the HadGEM1 (solid lines) and MIROC (dotted lines) models.
-The vertical black line marks the observed anomaly in 2006 and the vertical orange and blue lines correspond to the maximum and minimum anomaly in the CRUTEM3 dataset since 1900 respectively.
+The vertical orange and blue lines correspond to the maximum and minimum anomaly in the CRUTEM3 dataset since 1900 respectively.